bmmpxf/geoserver/doc/en/user/source/webadmin/layerpreview/index.rst

 Each layer row consists of a type, name, title, and available formats for viewing.

 .. list-table::
+   :header-rows: 1
    :widths: 5 95

+   * - Icon
+     - Geometry type
+   * - .. image:: ../images/data_layers_point.png
+     - Point
-   * - **Field**
+   * - .. image:: ../images/data_layers_line.png
-     - **Description**
+     - Line

-   * - .. image:: ../images/data_layers_type1.png
+   * - .. image:: ../images/data_layers_polygon.png
-     - Raster (grid) layer
+     - Polygon
-   * - .. image:: ../images/data_layers_type2.png
+   * - .. image:: ../images/data_layers_raster.png
-     - Vector (feature) layer
+     - Raster
    * - .. image:: ../images/preview_layergroup.png
      - Layer group

-Name refers to the Workspace and Layer Name of a layer, while Title refers to the brief description configured in the :ref:`edit_layer_data` panel.
+Name refers to the Workspace and Layer Name of a layer, while Title refers to the brief description configured in the :ref:`webadmin_data_layer_edit` panel.
 In the following example, nurc refers to the Workspace, Arc_Sample refers to the Layer Name and "A sample ArcGrid field" is specified on the Edit Later Data panel.

 .. figure:: ../images/preview_row.png
    :align: center